ishaangulati8/programming-languages-project1/README.md

 				        VALUES(‘30’, ‘ORCL’, ‘25’, ‘Hokie123’)
 ```
 ## Running the program:
 The program can be run using makefile.
 You need to change your directory to Part2A using `cd Part2A`.
-To run the program please use `make json=JSONFILENAME.json run`.
-The run command would first delete the existing `.json` and `.sql` present in current directory, then execute the program and produce the output into corresponding `.sql` and `.dsl` files under Part2A directory..
+To run the program please use `make build` to install the dependencies and then `make json=JSONFILENAME.json run` to execute the program.

+`make clean` would delete all the dependencies i.e., node_modules, and .dsl and .sql files present in the Part2A directory.
 <br>
 <br>